tomy2105/KnowledgeNotes/cpp/cpp11.md

 ```

 “Range-based for” will work for C-style arrays, initializer lists, and any type that has `begin()` and `end()` functions.

+If range object is non-const with copy-on-write semantics, the range-based for loop may trigger changes to it by (implicitly) calling the non-const begin().
+To avoid that , if loop is not actually modifying the object, `std::as_const` can be used.

 ### Alternative function syntax
 "Traditional" function syntax doesn't allow "guessing" of function return type based function parameters.